ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/login-to-lm.md

 Click the (Monitoring Portal) Link

-Once you’re logged in, scroll to the bottom of the main Glass page.
+Once you are logged in, scroll to the bottom of the main Glass page.

-You’ll see a link called:
+You will see a link called:

-➡️ Monitoring Portal
+(Monitoring Portal)

 This is your shortcut to LogicMonitor.

 ![Glass](files\glass-lm.png)

 ## You’ll Be Logged In Automatically

-After clicking the Monitoring Portal link, you’ll be taken straight into LogicMonitor.
+After clicking the Monitoring Portal link, you will be taken straight into LogicMonitor.

 No need to enter another username or password—Glass uses Single Sign-On (SSO) to log you in automatically.